 Looking back on those years now, I wish someone had told me this –

 In 2 Corinthians 9:7 Paul encourages generous financial giving.
 And then he states the principal underneath that encouragement – “God loves a cheerful giver.”
 It was John Piper who first called my attention to this principle and applied it to pastoring.
 At that time, I was unwittingly laboring under a duty-driven view of pastoring.
 In reading The Supremacy of God in Preaching he applied this general principle to leadership.

 The light bulb went off.
 I was a changed person.
 I needed to be a cheerful pastor!
 That would honor God more.
 And the change would seep down into blessing my church.

-If true for pastoring how much more is it true for parenting.
+If true for pastoring, how much more is it true for parenting.
 A stoic, sour, duty-driven obedience does not honor the Lord.
-A frustrated Martha who is worried and bothered about many things does reflect our triune God.
+A frustrated Martha who is worried and bothered about many things doesn’t reflect our triune God.
 It merely makes those around her miserable.
-No, God love a cheerful giver.
+No, God loves a cheerful giver.
 I needed to guard my joy and be a cheerful giver – both as pastor and as parent.

 George Mueller discovered this practical application.
 “I saw more clearly than ever, that the first great and primary business to which I ought to attend every day was, to have my soul happy in the Lord.
 The first thing to be concerned about was not, how much I might serve the Lord, how I might glorify the Lord; but how I might get my soul into a happy state, and how my inner man may be nourished.”